MarceloSSessim/mrl_hedging_uyen_pham_2021/README.md

-# Multi-Agent Reinforcement Learning for Portfolio Hedging 🇻🇳📉📈
+# Multi-Agent Reinforcement Learning for Portfolio Hedging 🇺🇸📉📈

-This repository contains a full replication of the paper:
+This repository contains a full replication and adaptation of the paper:

 > **Pham, Uyen; Luu, Quoc; Tran, Hien (2021).**
 > *Multi-agent reinforcement learning approach for hedging portfolio problem.*